Reuh/anselme/LANGUAGE.md

 `a # b`: evaluates b, then evaluates a whith b added to the active tags.
 Returns a.

 `a.b`: if a is a function reference, returns the first found variable (or reference to a subfunction) named `b` in the referenced function namespace.
 When overloading this operator, if `b` is an identifier, the operator will interpret it as a string (instead of returning the evaluated value of the variable eventually associated to the identifier).

+`object.b`: if object is an object, returns the first found variable (or reference to a subfunction) named `b` in the object, or, if the object does not contain it, its base class.

 `a(b)`: evaluate b (number), returns the value with this index in a (list).
 Use 1-based indexing.
 If b is a string, will search the first pair in the list with this string as its name.
 Operator is named `()`.